franzbu/EnhancedSpaces.spoon/README.md

 ## MSpaces Are More

 However, this has just been the start.
 MSpaces will be more if you want them to be.

-See each MSpace as representations of your windows.
-This means that, for instance, you can have two MSpaces with the same windows on them, but in different sizes and in different locations.
+See each MSpace as representations of your windows rather than just some space to place them on; for instance, you can have two MSpaces with the same windows on them, even in different sizes and positions.
+Or you can have the same Notes, Calendar, Finder or Safari window on two or more MSpaces, each representation behaving as if it was the one and only, while returning to the other representations you will notice all changes that have happend in the meantime there as well.

 To create such representations of windows, press your 'ctrl' and 'shift' keys simultaneously and additionally press the key corresponding to the MSpace you would like to create a reference of the currently active window on, for instance, '3'.
 In case you would like to adjust the modifier keys, add the following line to your 'init.lua':

 ```lua